joshuadavidthomas/django-github-app/CONTRIBUTING.md

 just testall
 ```

-Both can be passed additional arguments that will be provided to pytest:
+Both can be passed additional arguments that will be provided to `pytest`:

 ```bash
 uv run nox --session test -- -v --last-failed